jonmaestas/scribe/README.md

 ## Microcontroller firmware

 One sketch file, using the IDE of your choice (e.g. the main Arduino IDE works well with the added modules for D1 mini + libraries - that's what I use).
+Make sure you update the firmware variables before flashing it to the MCU (e.g. wifi details and other preferences you might choose to tweak).

 Please check everything is working before soldering and squeezing everything into the 3D printed shell.